KozakHou/KozakHou.github.io/_projects/4_project.md

 <br>

-In addition, we also use the [System Tool Kit (STK)](https://www.ansys.com/products/missions/ansys-stk) to simulate the IDEASSat in the ECEF coordinate system.
+In addition, we also use the *Ansys-STK* to simulate the IDEASSat in the ECEF coordinate system.
 The following image shows the ECEF Velocity - Xaxis of the IDEASSat simulated by STK with the same time period as the dataset.

 <div class="row justify-content-sm-center">